UWC-Innovation-Hub/MayibuyeAppleBox/.github/ISSUE_TEMPLATE/model-capture-task.md

 ---
-name: Jigspace task for within the Jig Workshop
+name: Model Capture Task
-about: Use this template for anything related to work done within Jigspace
+about: Use this when assigning a Data Capture task related to photogrammetry or photo taking
-title: "[JIGSPACE] - Integration and implementation in JigSpace platform"
+title: "[MODEL Capture] - Initial 3D scanning and photogrammetry of physical artifacts"
-labels: ''
+labels: 3D Capture
-assignees: UWC-UIH-Dev
+assignees: ''

 ---